wazuh/wazuh-documentation/source/deploying-with-ansible/install-ansible-control.rst

 Installation on Debian/Ubuntu
 ------------------------------

-For Debian and Ubuntu we will use the ansible PPA repository, follow the next steps:
+For Debian and Ubuntu we will use the Ansible PPA repository.
+Follow the next steps:

 1. Install required dependencies: